dweedul/pdftk-tk/README.md

 # pdftk-tk

-This is a small set of bash scripts and windows batch files used for making pdftk just a little easier to use.
+This is a small set of bash scripts and Windows batch files used for making pdftk just a little easier to use.

 ## Installing